vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

 }
 ```

-If we know that the `$records` are associative arrays, then we have more interesting things to do.
-But whatever we have in mind with this records it should always start with picking fields from each record for further processing.
+As we now know that the `$records` are associative arrays, we can do more interesting things with them.
+But whatever we have in mind with this records it should always start with picking a subset from each record for further processing.
 So the next context is going to be a Selector.
-Clearly whilst knowing that `records` are associative arrays helps us with adding more operations accessible from this context, we still can `collectHead` and `collectAll`, so we a derived class:
+Whilst knowing that `records` are associative arrays helps us with adding more operations the the context, we still can do what `Collector` does, i.e. `collectHead` and `collectAll`, therefore:

 ```
 class Selector extends Collector